About Polk County

 Sheriff & Law Enforcement

-The Polk County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-It manages the county jail, processes arrests, and maintains criminal records.
-The office is dedicated to ensuring public safety through patrols, investigations, and community programs.
-The Sheriff's Office also operates specialized divisions, including a drug task force aimed at combating illegal narcotics within the county.
+Polk County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Polk County.
+It manages Polk County jail, processes arrests, and maintains criminal records.
+The office is focused on public safety through patrols, investigations, and community programs.

 Police Departments

-In addition to the Polk County Sheriff's Office, law enforcement is provided by municipal police departments within the county.
+In addition to Polk County Sheriff's Office, law enforcement is provided by municipal police departments within Polk County.
 The Benton Police Department and the Copperhill Police Department serve their respective cities, focusing on local law enforcement and community safety.
-These agencies work in coordination with the sheriff's office on major crimes and county-wide initiatives to ensure comprehensive law enforcement coverage.
+These agencies work in coordination with the sheriff's office on major crimes and county-wide initiatives to ensure full law enforcement coverage.

 Law Enforcement & Arrests

-The Polk County Sheriff's Office, led by the elected Sheriff, is the primary law enforcement agency serving unincorporated areas of Polk County, Tennessee.
-The Sheriff's Office is located at 194 Howard Farmer Road, Benton, TN 37307, and can be reached at (423) 338-4581.
-The agency provides patrol services, criminal investigations, civil process service, court security, and operates the Polk County Jail.
-Inmate information and jail roster details can be obtained by contacting the Polk County Jail directly or visiting the Sheriff's Office in person during business hours.
+Polk County Sheriff's Office, led by the elected Sheriff, is the primary law enforcement agency serving unincorporated areas of Polk County, Tennessee.
+The agency provides patrol services, criminal investigations, civil process service, court security, and operates Polk County Jail.
+Inmate information and jail roster details can be obtained by contacting Polk County Jail directly or visiting the Sheriff's Office in person during business hours.

 - Under Tennessee Code Annotated § 10-7-503 and § 10-7-504, arrest records and booking information are generally considered public records accessible to citizens upon request.